 In contrast to oaky fellows, Jesus identified himself as a vine.
 "I am the vine," is in one of his sayings [John 15,5].
 The vine is a climber.
 How are vine people according to Dr Bach?

 Certain of their own ability, confident of success . . . they think that it would be for the benefit of others if they could be persuaded to do things as they themselves do, or as they are certain is right . . . they will direct their attendants.

 The "fruit" of the plane-tree in a fable of Aesop's, is the cooling shade it gives.
-A donkey too may bear a "shade-fruit":
+One more "donkey fruit": carried loads.

 What about Bramble Brandy a la Bach?

 One is wise to cultivate the tree that bears fruit in our soul. - Thoreau

 "Fruits in the soul" may be said to be fruits (effects) in the mind or psyche by other terms.
 In the mind, that is where a lot starts.
 Dr Edward Bach did not have to cultivate all the trees he plucked blossoms and leaves from - he went to them and did his work.
 But if you have a plot of land, you could cultivate or plant such trees to have them at hand, or walk among, hug too, perhaps.

 Dr. Samuel Johnson (1709-84) said: "Large parts of what people believed was true in earlier centuries, are deemed stupid and dangerous folly nowadays." [◦Link]

 Samuel Johnson ascertained and believed what he wrote was true, yet have a look in an updated book on herbs to get informed and benefit from current knowledge at least.

 In doubt?
 Test and make "averaged" more or less sure by available statistics